SatriaJulhendra/SatriaJulhendra/README.md

 ## Hi there 👋

+My name is Satria Julhendra

+i'm Informatics Engineering Student at Riau University and Full Stack Web Developer

+i'm third year Informatics Engineering student, is known as a responsible individual and able to manage time efficiently.
+His strong experience in website development involves HTML, CSS, JavaScript, React JS, Bootstrap, and Firebase.
+Satria, who has a high enthusiasm for learning, is always ready to collaborate in creating innovative solutions for website development.
+The combination of technical skills and time management abilities makes him ready to contribute effectively

 <!--
 **SatriaJulhendra/SatriaJulhendra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.